mawyss/scion/doc/protocols/scion-header.rst

 Procedures
 ----------
 **Control plane:**
-The beaconing process is the same as for SCION, but the penultimate and the last AS not only add the 6 bytes of the truncated MAC to the beacon, but further append the remaining 10 bytes, which together define the 16-byte authenticators :math:`{\sigma_{\text{PH}}}` for the penultimate hop (PH), and :math:`{\sigma_{\text{LH}}}` for the last hop (LH).
+The beaconing process is the same as for SCION, but the ASes not only add the 6 bytes of the truncated MAC to the beacon, but further append the remaining 10 bytes.

 **Data plane:**
-The source fetches the path, including all the 6-byte short hop authenticators and the remaining 10 bytes of penultimate and the last authenticator, from the path server.
-It copies the short authenticators to the corresponding MAC-subfield of the Hop Fields as for SCION path type packets and adds the current Packet Timestamp.
+The source fetches the path, including all the 6-byte short hop authenticators and the remaining 10 bytes of the authenticators, from the path server.
+We will refer to the fully assembled 16-byte authenticators of the penultimate and last hop on the path as :math:`{\sigma_{\text{PH}}}` for the penultimate hop (PH) and :math:`{\sigma_{\text{LH}}}` for the last hop (LH), respectively.

+The source then copies the short authenticators to the corresponding MAC-subfield of the Hop Fields as for SCION path type packets and adds the current Packet Timestamp.
 In addition, it calculates the PHVF and LHVF as follows:

 .. math::
     \begin{align}